We are given advice by people who are motivated by love and joy to help transform our land and peoples towards justice and peace.

 Datu Vic is a respected leader among the Indigenous Peoples (IP) of Mindanao.
 He is the Spiritual Leader of the Talaandig Tribe of Bukidnon, a first nation occupying their ancestral territory around Mount Kitanglad in unity with the Higaonon and Bukidnon communities.
 Datu Vic is also the administrator of the Apu Agbibilin Community, Inc. and a member of the Council of Elders of the Mindanao Peoples’ Caucus.
 PBCI consults him in our strategic decisions when IP issues are involved.

 Asked how he looks at life and reality as a Talaandig elder: I am an Indigenous Person and live according to indigenous worldview.
 My faith is indigenous as well and my knowledge system is nurtured by common sense.
 I submit myself to the laws of nature and live with it.
 Everyday I keep on searching my relationships with the world, its elements and people.
 It is really nice and enjoyable!

-PROF. WENDY KROEKER
+DR. WENDY KROEKER

 Conflict Transformation in Corporate and Business Settings